nojhan/lp-jolly/README.md

 ### Theme Configuration

+#### Presets

+Some example configurations are provided in the `/presets/` directory.

+Note: the order in which you load the presets may be important.
+When changing the colors of the first line, presets needs to be loaded from your shell configuration and not just sourced in the prompt.

+A first set is are called "variants" and mainly change the segment joints, but can also impact the icons on some variants:

+- `source presets/variant-chevron.conf" (the *recommended*, need a Nerd-fonts font),
+- `source presets/variant-slant.conf" (need a Nerd-fonts font),
+- `source presets/variant-round.conf" (need a Nerd-fonts font),
+- `source presets/variant-text.conf" (the one that works anywhere).

+A second set changes the colors:

+- `source presets/colors_green-red.conf` (warning in red, notes in green),
+- `source presets/colors_cyan-magenta.conf` (warning in magenta, notes in cyan),
+- `source presets/colors_high-contrast.conf` (segments are very white and very black instead of slightly grayish),

 #### High-level

-**DOTMATRIX_VARIANT** *string = "dotmatrix"*

-The variant of the theme.
-This mainly change the segments separation style, but can also impact the icons on some variants.

-Allowed values:

-- "dotmatrix" (the *default*),
-- "chevron" (the *recommended*, need a Nerd-fonts font),
-- "slant" (need a Nerd-fonts font),
-- "round" (need a Nerd-fonts font),
-- "text" (the one that works anywhere).

 **DOTMATRIX_SPACED** *boolean = 1*